Inventory0

 Software like inFlow puts inventory control, sales and invoicing, barcoding, reporting, and so much more all in one place.
 Basically everything you’re looking for in a well-rounded stock control system.

-Inventory Management Software | inFlow Inventory
+[OLD] Inventory Management Software | inFlow Inventory

 We’ve also made a point of integrating inFlow into as many parts of your business as possible.
-These range from popular eCommerce platforms like Shopify and Woocommerce to accounting software like Quickbooks Online and Xero.
+These range from popular eCommerce platforms like Shopify and Woocommerce to accounting software like QuickBooks Online and Xero.
 We’ve even included an invoicing service, allowing your customers to pay for invoices right from their browsers.

 No matter where you are, inFlow puts everything right at your fingertips.
 Whether that’s from the laptop at your desk or the smartphone in your pocket, inFlow keeps everything under your control.

-Try inFlow Cloud free
+Try inFlow for free

 No credit card required.
 Sign up now!